NJohnQA/TODO_WebApplicationProject/README.md

 # TODO_WebApplicationProject
 Coverage: 17.1%

-This is a TODO Web Application project which creates a full-stack web application following the Enterprise Architecture Model, using:
+This is a Shopping TODO Web Application project which creates a full-stack web application following the Enterprise Architecture Model, using:

 	>an application back-end developed using the languages like SPRING, MAVEN, JUNIT and MOCKITO.